Lendermarket Review 2026 – More than 14% return from Estonia?

 How to deposit Funds

 Depositing funds is, as always, the easiest step in investing.
-In your account, you will see a “deposit” button.
+In your account, you will see a “deposit funds” button.
 When you click on it, you will be provided with transfer details that you can use.
 You can set up a payment template with your bank for this purpose, just like I have done with many other platforms.
 Please note that transfers must come from a personal bank account.
 These will also be verified for future withdrawals.

 This is how you need to deposit your money on Lendermarket.